dann815/boxflaskjwt/README.md

 CLIENT_SECRET = 'YOUR CLIENT SECRET'
 EID = 'YOUR EID'
 ```
-Generate a random key in by running:
+Note: Generate a random string for the SECRET_KEY by running:
 ```
 python
 import os